-Maniche recalls Porto’s UCL win and Jose Mourinho’s pre-Man Utd team talk
+Maniche recalls Porto’s UCL win and Mourinho’s pre-Man Utd team talk

 Maniche’s relationship with Jose Mourinho did not exactly get off to the best of starts, but when the pair worked together at the second of three clubs, Porto, it’s fair to say that early hassle all became worth it.

-And Mourinho was such a crucial figure in Maniche’s career that he wrote the preface of his new autobiography, ‘Maniche 18’.
+And Mourinho was such a crucial figure in Maniche’s career that he wrote the preface of his 2018 autobiography, ‘Maniche 18’.

 “Nobody knows me better than Mourinho, not just as a player but on a personal level too,” Maniche says.